-Architect and design firms like ozarch can help set a campus apart from other campuses by utilizing innovative design solutions.
+Architect and design firms like ozarch can help set a college campus apart from other campuses by utilizing innovative design solutions.

-Not all students want to live on campus in dorms and would prefer to live off campus but near the university at a reasonable price.
+Not all college students want to live on campus in dorms and would prefer to live off campus but near the university at a reasonable price.

 Designers and developers are looking to fulfill this demand by various methods.
 One such method is to renovate older vacant buildings and build micro-housing units.
 This type of housing is an efficient solution for areas where land is scarce.

 The modular building model uses renewable and energy efficient processes where a building is created off-site.
 Reduced waste, lower build times, and lower overall costs are a result of using modular designs.

 Modular construction is increasingly being used to create quick and convenient dormitories and classrooms for colleges and universities.

 Student housing of yesterday was made of cinder block walls and dull dorms with bunk beds.
 This is no longer the trend as dorm life and college living have been upgraded due to expectations and rising costs of education.

 The trend is towards creating high-tech dorms designed to provide a better college campus experience.

 Most incoming freshman students are used to their privacy and have never shared a bedroom with anyone.

 While the shared room is likely to remain, colleges and universities are keeping privacy concerns in mind when deciding how many students will share a room.
 A common layout is a suite where several rooms share a common area and a bathroom.